alphagov/gem_publisher/README.md

       GemPublisher.publish_if_updated "yourgem.gemspec", YourGem::VERSION, :rubygems
     end

+Use `:gemfury` instead of `:rubygems` if you want to publish to GemFury instead.

+This assumes that the requisite credentials have been set up so that the `gem push` and `fury push` commands work.

 You can now add `rake publish_gem` to your continuous integration server as a task to run after the tests pass.